-Giovanni Antonio Canal, called Canaletto (1697-1768), The Stonemason's Yard, c.
+Canaletto (Giovanni Antonio Canal, 1697-1768), The Stonemason's Yard, c.
 1725, 124 × 163 cm, National Gallery

 - We return to the city and perhaps the most famous Venetian artists who specialised in views of Venice- Canaletto.
-This is The Stonemason's Yard of 1725. - The area is looking across to Camp San Vidal and today it is the Academia bridge and the stonecutter's yard is replace by shops but many of the buildings remain the same as 300 years ago. - "This square the Campo San Vidal [still there] was not usually a mason's yard: it appears to have been temporarily transformed into a workshop while repairs are done to the nearby church of San Vidal. - On the far side of the Grand Canal is the church of Santa Maria della Carità [Saint Mary of Charity, now the Academy] and its campanile (bell tower) [now gone]."
+This is The Stonemason's Yard of 1725. - The area is looking across to Camp San Vidal and today it is the Academia bridge and the stonecutter's yard is replace by shops but many of the buildings remain the same as 300 years ago. - "This square the Campo San Vidal [still there but now used for chamber music recitals] - was not usually a mason's yard: it appears to have been temporarily transformed into a workshop while repairs are done to the nearby church of San Vidal. - On the far side of the Grand Canal is the church of Santa Maria della Carità [pronounced 'ca-ri-ta', Saint Mary of Charity, now the Academy] and its campanile (bell tower) [now gone]."
 [1] - (CLICK) In the yard a child is weeing on the ground while a woman moves in, typical of Canaletto's humorous representation of everyday life.